 Drinking while taking kudzu is not unpleasant, however.
 People who respond well to Kudzu report that they feel compelled to drink less and end up cutting their alcohol consumption over time.
 Research has shown that kudzu reduces alcohol cravings.

-I used Kudzu with noticeable results before I quit drinking for good, and you can read more about this fascinating herb here.
+You can read more about this fascinating herb here.

 Nutrition is one of the most neglected pillars of alcohol recovery.
 After removing toxic ethanol from your life, you can maximize your sense of well-being by optimizing what you put into your body.
 This includes eating well and taking supplements to repair nutritional deficiencies.